- Home Health Aide (HHA)

 - Documents daily goals, notes, and or activities.

 - Documenting the client's liquid intake and output if needed.

 - Applying first aide in case of sudden illness or an accident

-- Arranging and or accompany trips to the doctor
+- Assisting with and arranging and or accompany trips to the doctor

-- Accompany the client in the community for activities
+- Assisting and or accompany the client in the community for activities

-- Routine household tasks: Ironing, Washing, Linen Changing, Vacuuming, Sweeping, Mopping, Dusting, emptying trash and garbage for client.
+- Assisting with routine household tasks: Ironing, Washing, Linen Changing, Vacuuming, Sweeping, Mopping, Dusting, emptying trash and garbage for client.
 Light House Keeping to include sanitation, home safety, handling medical emergencies in the home; and infection control.

-- Linen changing to include sanitation, home safety, handling medical emergencies in the home; and infection control.
+- Assisting with and or linen changing to include sanitation, home safety, handling medical emergencies in the home; and infection control.

 DUTIES AND RESPONSIBILITIES:

 Provide the following personal care tasks if needed: